iurnah/ruihan.org/docs/system-design/concepts/notes.md

 * Atomicity: database updates either happen completely, or they don't happen at all.
 (Books are either checked in to the library or checked out; they can't be in a weird in-between state.)
+Note the difference between Atomicity in a database system and atomic operation in concurrent programming.
 * Consistency: rules in the database are always enforced.
 (All the books are shelved correctly and in order.)
+Consistency is a property of the application, while atomicity, isolation, and durability are properties of the database.
 * Isolation: concurrent updates happen as if they ran one after the other.
+  Formalized as serializability or linearizability in some textbooks.
-  (Everybody is quiet in the library; no other patrons are distracting you.)
+  (e.g. Everybody is quiet in the library; no other patrons are distracting you.)
 * Durability: once an update finishes, it stays in the database, even if something fails later on.
+In a single-node database, durability typically means that the data has been written to non-volatile storage such as a hard drive or SSD.
+In a replicated database, durability may mean that the data has been successfully copied to some number of nodes.
 (The library's records stick around even if the power goes out.)

 BASE databases have fewer guarantees: